MANASLU CIRCUIT TREK

 To save this map to use online on desktop or mobile just tap the star symbol at the top.
 When you open Google Maps on your phone, navigate to ‘Saved’ at the bottom, then swipe along to ‘Maps’ at the top.
 You’ll find this map in your list of maps.

-On desktop, click the three lines at the top left, select ‘Your Places’, then ‘Maps’.
-Click the map, then scroll down and select ‘Open in My Maps’ to access the interactive version.
+On desktop, click ‘Saved’ on the left side, then ‘Maps’.
+Click the map, then select ‘Open in My Maps’ to access the interactive version.

 Alternatively, just tap the rectangle symbol at the top right of the map in this blog post to view the My Maps version larger on desktop.